SystemsApproach/book/preface.rst

--  We connect the dots between the original research that led to the development of technologies like multicast, real-time video streaming, and quality-of-service, and the now-familiar cloud applications like GoToMeeting, Netflix, and Spotify.
-This is in keeping with our emphasis on the design process and not just the end result, which is especially important today since so much the Internet is primarily available in proprietary commercial services.
+-  We connect the dots between the original research that led to the development of technologies like multicast, real-time video streaming, and quality-of-service, and the now-familiar cloud applications like Zoom, Netflix, and Spotify.
+This is in keeping with our emphasis on the design process and not just the end result, which is especially important today since so much of the Internet’s functionality is primarily delivered by proprietary commercial services.

 - We place the Internet in the broader context of the Cloud, and just as importantly, in the context of the commercial forces that are